-This 'Mamma Mia' Connection In 'Eurovision Song Contest' Is All About ABBA
+This 'Mamma Mia' & ABBA Connection In 'Eurovision Song Contest' Is *Everything*

 There's something so satisfying about finding connecting threads across pop culture.
 Yes, it can sometimes make you feel like you're a little too attached to your screens, but hey, an accomplishment is an accomplishment.
 One of the latests instances of this is the Mamma Mia connection in Eurovision Song Contest — so basically what I'm saying is, watch this new Netflix movie if you need a good confidence boost.

 Eurovision Song Contest: The Story of Fire Saga debuted on Netflix on June 26 with a star-studded cast.
 Rachel McAdams and Will Ferrell star as the main characters, an Icelandic singing duo named Sigrit Ericksdottir and Lars Erickssong, respectively.
 But they aren't the only superstars in the movie.
 Demi Lovato shows up as a character named Katiana Lindsdottir, and she even performs a song ("In The Mirror").
 Downton Abbey's Dan Stevens also has a role as Russian singer named Alexander Lemtov.

 However, the actor you need to pay attention to in this case is Pierce Brosnan, who plays Erick Erickssong, Lars's father.
 Brosnan has been in tons of high-profile projects, but you really only need to have seen the Mamma Mia franchise, in which Brosnan played Sam, in order for this connection to make sense.
 Brosnan sang ABBA hits in both Mamma Mia movies (much to fans' delight and/or horror), but his character in Eurovision was definitely not as musically inclined.